BMW i3 hatchback review (2013-2022)

-Overnight charging should be easy, although you’ll need to upgrade to a wallbox or fast-charger – BMW claims a standard domestic socket and charging cable takes under 15 hours to achieve an 80% charge, and the same can be achieved in just 42 minutes using a 50kW public charger.
-However many will adopt the BMW- recommended BP Pulse homecharge wallbox, which takes around five hours to top charge up to 80% from zero.
+Overnight charging should be easy, although you’ll need to upgrade to a wallbox or fast-charger – BMW claims a standard domestic socket and charging cable takes less than 15 hours to achieve an 80% charge, and the same can be achieved in just 42 minutes using a 50kW public charger.
+However many will adopt the BMW-recommended BP Pulse homecharge wallbox, which takes around five hours to top charge up to 80% from zero.

-BMW has a reputation for driver appeal and 2017 saw the debut of the i3s, with a more powerful electric motor, wider wheels, modified suspension and an improved traction-control system, all in the quest to turn the i3 into more of a driver's car, albeit with a £2,500 higher price and slightly lower 175-mile battery range than the standard model.
+BMW has a reputation for driver appeal and in 2017 launched the i3s, with a more powerful electric motor, wider wheels, modified suspension and an improved traction-control system, all in the quest to turn the i3 into more of a driver's car, albeit with a £2,500-higher price and slightly lower 175-mile battery range than the standard model.

-Every i3 is a pleasure to drive, though, and just as enjoyable for passengers, thanks to an interior that matches the space-age exterior looks.
+Every i3 is a pleasure to drive, though, and just as enjoyable for passengers, thanks to a clean and modern-looking interior that matches the space-age exterior looks.
 Among the unusual features are a flat floor and rear doors that hinge from the rear rather than the front.
 Underneath the i3 is made from carbon fibre, a material that is both light and strong – and traditionally extremely expensive.
 BMW has developed a clever process to create the material using renewable energy so it keeps the cost – and environmental footprint – of the car as low as possible.

 The i3 also feels hi-tech when you get under way.
 Both models have an impressive turn of speed from a standstill, while making barely any noise as they pull away.
 Inside, the i3 feels like no other car and comes with a list of standard equipment that reinforces its futuristic character.
 All models come with sat-nav, automatic headlights and wipers, heat protection glazing, heated front seats, parking sensors and a DAB digital radio.
 In place of conventional dashboard dials, the i3 has two colour screens that display everything from sat-nav directions to your current speed.